yusuphjoluwasen/InnovateARFood/README.md

 # InnovateARFoodSDK Documentation

-**InnovateARFoodSDK** is a cutting-edge iOS SDK designed to integrate Augmented Reality (AR) dining experiences into restaurant or food business applications.
-This SDK is designed to be used by businesses to enhance their existing restaurant applications, offering customers an immersive and interactive dining experience.
+Here’s a more concise version of the description:

-Available for iOS 16.0 and later, **InnovateARFoodSDK** supports seamless integration with ARKit to showcase food items with 3D models and interactive content.
-This SDK provides a compelling way for customers to experience food visually before ordering, providing a more engaging dining experience.
+**InnovateARFoodSDK** is an iOS SDK for integrating Augmented Reality (AR) dining experiences into restaurant and food business apps.
+Available for iOS 16.0 and later, it uses ARKit to display 3D models of food items, allowing customers to visually experience dishes before ordering.
+This enhances the dining experience by adding interactive and immersive content.

 ## Installation